 The goals of this research are to gain a better understanding of the mechanics of timber moment-frame connections during two different fire scenarios: fire and post-earthquake fire.
-This research will develop the testing methodologies and benchmark data required to develop design for the fire and post-earthquake performance of timber moment resisting frame connections.
+This research will develop the testing methodologies and benchmark data required to develop designs for the fire and post-earthquake performance of timber moment-resisting frame connections.

 2019 - 2022

 There is limited data on the seismic and fire performance of moment resisting frame connections for mass timber structures, which promise a viable alternative to other timber lateral force resisting systems (LFRS) such as post-tensioned rocking shear walls.
 Because moment resisiting frames provide significant redundandcy between the LFRS and the gravity load path systems, it is critical that during a fire, the beam-to-column moment resisting frame connections maintain gravity load carrying capacity.

 WIll test two moment resisting frame connections under fire and post-earthquake fire loading scenarios.